-A snapshot overview of schools in Rome that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Rome considered (but not necessarily chosen) by English-speaking expats.

-Adapted English National Curriculum for England/ Adapted Italian curriculum; ages 2-14; co-ed; day; independent; private non-profit; 250 students
+Adapted National Curriculum for England/ adapted Italian curriculum; ages 2-14; co-ed; day; independent; private non-profit; 250 students

 Ambrit Rome International School (pending)

 PYP/ MYP; ages 3-14; co-ed; day; independent; privately owned; 460 students